Desenrrollado/Desenrrollado/README.md

 As well as love to be able to help out or collaborate with plenty of people.

 I'm able to test programs or games for issues/bugs.
-Currently on a 64bit version of windows 10.
+Currently on a 64-bit version of Windows 11.
 So if there's anything I can do feel free to ask.
 Especially if you make dope indie games.